ericbeland/rune-spiral/OverView.md

 markdown front-matter upon the start of each atempt to complete the step, and save.
 After the attempts are exhausted, provide a helpful message with the task that failed, the number of attempts, and why it failed.

+# Create the task
+* create a folder with the CamelCase Name for the task
+* Copy all referenced tasks from .tasks in this project into the working directory into a single file named .tasks/NewTaskName/task.md
+* Read and complete each step in the markdown task file, one-by-one, in order, from top to bottom

 # Task Rules
 * Tasks must: